bbody-old/SeamCore/README.md

 ## Description

 SeamCore is a tool to Correlate and Visualize Coal Deposits Automatically and visualize them in 3D.
 It was an entry to the [Unearthed Sydney 2015 Hackathon](https://unearthed.solutions/u/competitions/unearthed-sydney-2015) by the team Fracking Awesome which attained second place.
 Code is quite hacked together and rebuilt as a purely static site.
+[SeamCore Preview](https://seamcore.bbody.io/).

 ## Technologies used